elastic/elasticsearch/README.md

 ## Installation

+The HDFS Snapshot/Restore is an Elasticsearch plugin - be sure to familiarize with what these are and how they work by reading the [plugins chapter](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-plugins.html) in the Elasticsearch documentation.

 ### Node restart
-_After_ installing the plugin, be sure to restart the node.
-This applies to _all_ nodes on which the plugins have been installed.
+_After_ installing the plugin on _every_ Elasticsearch node, be sure to _restart_ it.
+This applies to _all_ nodes on which the plugins have been installed - without restarting the nodes, the plugin will not function properly.

 ### Stable version
 As with any other plugin, simply run: